Licensure Statutes and Information by State

 Notes for Exceptions

-- "Licensure (or certification) by endorsement" — approval based on active CDR registration in good standing
+- "Licensure (or certification) by endorsement" — an accelerated pathway to licensure based on current, valid registration as an RDN with CDR

-- "Licensure (or certification) by reciprocity" — approval based on approved status in another jurisdiction (usually another state) in good standing
+- "Licensure (or certification) by reciprocity" — an accelerated pathway to licensure based on current, valid licensure in another state (or DC)

 - Licensure waivers exempt the professional from licensure requirements, generally for a limited period